saabgeek04/SystemsSAC/README.md

 - Telemetry/control TX/RX system
 - Sonar/IR for obstical avoidance (maybe)

+I haven't decided on exactly what parts I intend to use, but I'll update this list when I do for anyone playing along at home

 ### Software
 I will be using [Mission Planner](https://ardupilot.org/planner/index.html#home) for my Ground Control Software (GCS) as it is the most supported and popular GCS for Windows.